andrevidela/Research-report/Thesis/index.md

 ## Origins

 Linear types were first introduced by J-Y. Girard in his 1987\cite{linear-logic} publication simply named _Linear logic_ .
 In this text he introduces the idea of restricting the application of the weakening rule and contraction rule from intuitionistic logic in order to allow to statements to be managed as _resources_.
 Linear terms once used cannot be referred again, premises cannot be duplicated and contexts cannot be extended.
-This restriction was informed by the necessity real-world computational restriction, in particular accessing information concurrently.
+This restriction was informed by the necessity of real-world computational restriction, in particular accessing information concurrently.

-One of the pain points mentioned was the inability to restrict usages to something more sophisticated than "used exactly once".
+One of the pain-points mentioned was the inability to restrict usages to something more sophisticated than "used exactly once".
 Linear variables could be promoted to their unrestricted variants with the exponential operator (`!`) but it removes any benefit we get from linearity.
 A limitation that will be revisited in the follow-up paper: Bounded linear logic.

 Already at this stage, the memory implication of linear types were considered.
-Typically the exponential operator was understood as being similar to "long term storage" of a variable such that it could be reused in the future, whereas linear variables were stored in short-term memory to be reclaimed, like a register or a stack.
+Typically, the exponential operator was understood as being similar to "long-term storage" of a variable such that it could be reused in the future, whereas linear variables were stored in short-term memory to be reclaimed, like a register or a stack.

 _Bounded linear logic_\cite{bll} improves the expressivity of linear logic while keeping its benefits: intuitionistic-compatible logic that is computationally relevant.
-The key difference with linear logic is that weakening rules are _bounded_ by a finite value such that each value can be used as many time as the bound allows.
+The key difference with linear logic is that weakening rules are _bounded_ by a finite value such that each value can be used as many times as the bound allows.
 In addition, some typing rules might allow it to _waste_ resources by _underusing_ the variable, hinting that affine types might bring some concrete benefits to our programming model.

 As before, there is no practical application of this in terms of programming language.
-However this brings up the first step toward a managing _quantities_ in the language.
+However, this brings up the first step toward managing _quantities_ in the language.
 An idea that will be explored again later with Granule\cite{granule}\cite{effect_coeffects_grading}\cite{graded_monads_rings}\cite{monads_and_effects} and Quantitative Type Theory\cite{qtt}\cite{nuttin}.

 ## Applications